ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * A positive integer MAX\_DIFF\_BATCH, if the AS supports diff queries of the TRL as well as the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}} and {{sec-using-cursor}}).

 Once completed the registration process, the AS maintains the registration and related information until a possible deregistration occurs, hence keeping track of active administrators and registered devices.
 The particular way to achieve this is implementation-specific.
-Such a mechanism to maintain registrations is enforced in any case at the AS, in order to ensure that requests sent by Clients to the /token endpoint (see {{Section 5.8 of RFC9200}}) and by RSs to the /introspect endpoint (see {{Section 5.9 of RFC9200}}) are processed as intended.
+Such a mechanism to maintain registrations is enforced in any case at the AS, in order to ensure that requests sent by clients to the /token endpoint (see {{Section 5.8 of RFC9200}}) and by RSs to the /introspect endpoint (see {{Section 5.9 of RFC9200}}) are processed as intended.

 When communicating with one another, the registered devices and the AS have to use a secure communication association and be mutually authenticated (see {{Section 5 of RFC9200}}).